Saelyria/Braid/Documentation/GettingStarted.md

         // show a 'details' VC with the given 'person' object }
 ```
 Same deal here with the `onTapped` handler - because it came after the cell binding method, it gets the same type safety allowance.
+There are
+a number of handers we can bind that can, when they're bound in a chain after the cell binding methods, be passed in model objects or have
+additional type safety that they wouldn't have when called earlier in the chain.

 As previously mentioned, there are a number of other handlers we can bind to add more information to our table, all of which are simply added
 to this function chain.

 After we've finished binding handlers, we just call the `finish` method on the binder, then it'll update the table with the data we've provided.